-- Use touch gestures directly on the computer screen (select products only) - Use touch gestures on the TouchPad - Use keyboard and optional mouse (mouse purchased separately)
+- Use touch gestures on the TouchPad - Use keyboard and optional mouse (mouse purchased separately)

-Using TouchPad and touch screen gestures
+Using TouchPad gestures

 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
 You can also use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
-To navigate a touch screen (select products only), touch the screen directly using gestures described in this chapter.